From fragmentation to overview: how to get a grip on your online landscape

 - Interfaces that are not accessible to people with disabilities

-- Vendors who say it's secure and accessible but don't demonstrate that anywhere
+- Suppliers who say it is safe and accessible, but do not demonstrate this anywhere

-The July 2025 National Web Policy Action Plan calls on municipalities to clean up their online landscape.
-That's a logical call.
-But cleaning up only succeeds when you know what all you have online.
+The National Web Policy Action Plan of July 2025 calls on municipalities to clean up their online landscape.
+That is a logical call.
+But cleaning up is only possible if you know what you have online.

 Why grip is often lacking

-Online teams desperately want more control.
-Yet they often lack the time, capacity or mandate.
-After all, you're busy enough with the main website, content management, coordination with departments, communication campaigns, monitoring, incidents and projects popping up in between.
+Online teams want more control.
+However, they often lack the time, capacity, or mandate to do so.
+After all, you are already busy enough with the main website, content management, coordination with departments, communication campaigns, monitoring, incidents, and projects that pop up in between.

 On top of that, responsibility is often fragmented.
-The information security officer pays attention to security, the privacy officer to the AVG, communications to content, and the webmaster to management.
+The information security officer focuses on security, the privacy officer on the GDPR, communications on content, and the webmaster on management.
 Even the archivist plays a role.

-Everyone is looking at their own piece, but it's hard to see the whole picture and make these parts come together.
+Everyone looks at their own piece, but it is difficult to see the whole picture and bring these parts together.

-Not quite there yourself or want to spar about the approach?
-Then contact Sharina van Putten.
-She will be happy to help you on your way and, if desired, perform the entire investigation for you.
+Are you unable to figure it out yourself or would you like to discuss the approach?
+Please contact Sharina van Putten.
+She will be happy to help you get started and, if desired, conduct the entire investigation for you.

-No time or resources to tackle everything yourself?
-We can take the entire process off your hands:
+Don't have the time or resources to handle everything yourself?
+We can take care of the entire process for you:

 - Overview of your online landscape